stxnext/visual-similarity-search/README.md

 ### Model Training Module

+Model training module utilizes a concept of Mertic/Distance learning.
+Metric/Distance Learning aims to learn data embeddings/feature vectors in a way that the distance in the embedded space preserves the objects’ similarity - similar objects get close and dissimilar objects get far away.
+To train the model we use the [Pytorch Metric Learning](https://kevinmusgrave.github.io/pytorch-metric-learning/) package which consists of 9 modules compatible with PyTorch models.

+The target of a model training module is to translate images into vectors in the embedding space.
 Model training can be performed after following preparation steps has been completed:
 * Contents of the `dataset_name` dataset has been added to the `data/metric_datasets/dataset_name` directory.
 * A `meta_dataset_name.csv` metadata file has been prepared (normally stored under `data/qdrant_storage` directory.
 This file contains information on the contents of the `dataset_name` dataset split by columns: